Mauritius - Paradise Island in the Indian Ocean

 The Mauritian press is one of the most dynamic in Africa, with two English weekly papers, they co-exist with several French written newspapers.
 The press in Mauritius is totally free and reflects perfectly the plurality of the country.

 Shopping Mauritius Style : Mauritius has a solid reputation for textiles production, namely for pullovers and knitting in general.
-Shirts, trousers, suits, dresses suits for women, shorts or swimming costumes of well-known brands are sold at unbeatable prices The jewel trade has a long tradition of local craftsmen who work particularly with 18 or 22 carat gold.
+Shirts, trousers, suits, dresses suits for women, shorts or swimming costumes of well-known brands are sold at unbeatable prices The jewellery trade has a long tradition of local craftsmen who work particularly with 18 or 22 carat gold.

-Below are some of the many sights you can enjoy whilst visiting Mauritius.
+Below are some of the many sights you can enjoy whilst visiting Mauritius. ( Listed in brackets are the names of the nearest 'beach resorts') you may wish to know of.

 Is the capital of Mauritius, named after Louis XV.
 The multicultural nature of the island is in evidence here especially in the exotic covered market, selling everything from coloured saris, to natural remedies and lottery tickets.
 (Royal Palm, Trou Aux Biches, Le Victoria, Le Canonnier)

-Domain les Pailles:
+Domain les Pailles :

 Is a colonial sugar estate on Mauritius, that has been restored to its former glory.
 Some of the attractions include a working replica of an ox-driven sugar mill, a rum distillery and four restaurants, Chinese, Indian French and Grill restaurants.
 (Royal Palm, Trou Aux Biches, Le Victoria, Le Canonnier)